Cornish attractions – a bit further…

 We know that Cornwall has a bit of a reputation for traffic jams in the busier months, and that can be true.
-Pick your moment, or make sure you have some entertaining music lined up in the car, and simply don’t worry about a slower drive.
-Of course, there’s always the option of breaking your journey to or from the campsite with an afternoon at Eden or a pit stop at a National Trust tea room.
+So try and pick your moment, make sure you have some entertaining music lined up, and simply embrace a slightly slower drive.
+Of course, there’s always the option of breaking up your journey to or from the campsite with an afternoon at Eden or a pit stop at a National Trust tea room.

 Here are a few of our recommendations for great days out in Cornwall.

 Cornwall’s most famous attraction, The Eden Project near St Austell is definitely worth the travel time.
 With its exotic biomes, beautiful outdoor spaces, fantastic cafes and exciting events programme, we know it’s a cliché, but there really is something for everyone at Eden.
 It’s designed to take huge amounts of visitors, so copes in the busier months, and its versatile indoor-outdoor design makes it great in any weather.
 Persuade any reluctant teens that gardens can be fun by booking an activity at Eden’s Hangloose Adventure.
 Their famous zipwire, aerial trekking or the giant swing are just some of the activities available.

 The story of the beautiful Lost Gardens of Heligan is heartbreakingly romantic.
 These old gardens were neglected after the gardeners left for the First World War, and their structure and planting eventually became lost in a tangle of weeds.
 Then a secret door was spotted and their wild beauty rediscovered…Now detangled and restored, Heligan’s gardens are a wonderful place to spend a day.
 And while you’re in the area don’t forget to call into Lobbs Farm Shop, and the beautiful fishing village of Mevagissey, which is just down the road.